Hazel-30/SCM_03/README.md

 Our To-Do List simplifies task management so you can focus on what truly matters.
 Experience productivity like never before!

 Take charge of your tasks today with our To-Do List application.
-Let's make every day more organized and efficient!
+Let's make every day more organized and efficient.